The (1,0) tensor and hypermultiplets in loop space: The six-dimensional tensor multiplet

-We define loop space as the space of loops $s \mapsto C^M(s)$ where different parametrizations of the loop correspond to one and the same loop $C$.
+We define loop space as the space of loops in the following sense.
+A loop is a defined as a smooth map from $S^1$ into spacetime, $s \mapsto C^M(s)$.
+Different parametrizations of the loop correspond to one and the same loop $C$.
+Since we do not fix a base point, our loop space is a free loop space.
+A reparametrization invariant metric on free loop space can be introduced to make it a metric space \cite{U}, although for our purposes of writing down supersymmetry variations we do not need a metric.
 Fields on loop space depend on the loop $C$ but not on the way that the loop $C$ is parametrized.
 In other words, the fields on loop space (or the loop space fields) shall be reparametrization invariant.
 Since we use $\delta$ to denote a supersymmety variation, we will use the notation $\delta_C$ with a subscript $C$ for the differential operator that acts on a loop space field.
 However, we will use the short notation $\delta C^M(s)$ instead of $\delta_C C^M(s)$ to denote a one-form differential in loop space.